Tammy and the T-Rex

-Tammy and the T-Rex is a 1994 American horror comedy film directed by Stewart Raffill and written by Raffill and Gary Brockette.
-The film, which stars Terry Kiser, Ellen Dubin, Denise Richards, Paul Walker, George Pilgrim, and John Franklin, centers around a high school student named Tammy, whose boyfriend Michael has his brain implanted in the body of a robotic Tyrannosaurus rex by a mad scientist.
+Tammy and the T-Rex is a 1994 American science fiction horror comedy film directed by Stewart Raffill and written by Raffill and Gary Brockette.
+The film, which stars Terry Kiser, Ellen Dubin, Denise Richards, Paul Walker, George Pilgrim and John Franklin, centers around a high school student named Tammy, whose boyfriend Michael Brock has his brain implanted in the body of a robotic Tyrannosaurus rex by Dr. Gunther Wachenstein, a mad scientist.

 Tammy and the T-Rex in its entirety was featured in the video game High on Life (2022).

 Plot

-Tammy is at cheerleader practice, and her new boyfriend Michael walks in from football practice to observe.
-They meet Byron, Tammy's gay friend, who approves of Michael as her new boyfriend.
+Tammy is at cheerleader practice, and her new boyfriend Michael Brock walks in from football practice to observe.
+They meet Byron Black, Tammy's gay friend, who approves of Michael as her new boyfriend.
 Shortly thereafter, Tammy's violent and jealous ex-boyfriend Billy arrives with his gang and harasses Michael; a fight erupts between the two.
 The police arrive to break up the fight and take Billy into custody, but Tammy, unable to deal with the events, breaks down and runs away in tears.

-The scene then cuts to a figure of a Tyrannosaurus rex in a dark warehouse as two people, Dr. Wachenstein and his assistant Helga, walk through the doors.
+The scene then cuts to a figure of a Tyrannosaurus rex in a dark warehouse as two people, Dr. Gunther Wachenstein and his assistant Helga, walk through the doors.
 The lights come on and the Tyrannosaurus rex figure begins to move, being controlled by someone in a room.
-The Doctor is impressed by the robotic dinosaur's strength and reveals his plan to implant a living human brain into the robot to give it consciousness, mobility and "immortality".
+Dr. Wachenstein is impressed by the robotic dinosaur's strength and reveals his plan to implant a living human brain into the robot to give it consciousness, mobility and "immortality".

 Later that night, Michael sneaks out to see Tammy.
 They are soon interrupted by Billy and his thugs, who chase and catch Michael.
 They throw him into the wild animal park where lions and jaguars run loose.
 A lion mauls Michael and he is left in a comatose state.
 He is brought to a hospital where his intoxicated uncle watches over him.

 Dr. Wachenstein and Helga declare Michael dead, so that they can use his brain to control their robotic Tyrannosaurus rex.
 After his brain is implanted, Michael escapes and wreaks vengeance on his high school tormentors and is reunited with his sweetheart Tammy.
 She realizes that the dinosaur is Michael and begins a search to find a more suitable body for him.
 Dr. Wachenstein is in hot pursuit of his monstrous creation, which leads to a chase that ends with Michael killing the doctor.
 Police officers open fire and destroy the mechanical dinosaur.

 Tammy manages to recover Michael's brain.
 She takes it home with her and hooks it up to her computer, speakers, and video camera.
 This is temporary until they find a new body for him.
 Through the set-up, Michael is able to speak and see, which allows him to view Tammy performing a striptease.
 This causes the brain hookups to spark.